watmough/Advent-of-Code-2017/README.md

 ### Day 4 - Passphrases

 The system's full passphrase list is available as your puzzle input.
 How many passphrases are valid?

-Additionally, For added security, yet another system policy has been put in place.
+Additionally, for added security, yet another system policy has been put in place.
 Now, a valid passphrase must contain no two words that are anagrams of each other - that is, a passphrase is invalid if any word's letters can be rearranged to form any other word in the passphrase.
 Under this new system policy, how many passphrases are valid?